aylton-almeida/GastosUnidunite/libraries/javafx-sdk-11.0.2/legal/javafx.media/gstreamer.md

 combined work, a derivative of the original library.
 The ordinary General Public License therefore permits such linking only if the entire combination fits its criteria of freedom.
-The Lesser General Public License permits more lax criteria for linking other code with the library.
+The Lesser General Public License permits more lax criteria for linking other id with the library.

   We call this license the "Lesser" General Public License because it